xplosionmind/old.tommi.space/_notes/private/Geek todo.md

 aliases: ["Geek stuff", "Geek stuff todo"]
 ---
 1. Reset MacBook Pro
+1. How to give effective, useful iOS feedback and still be considered?
+1. How to track Ebay products
 1. [[Images]]
 	- consider using Syncthing for sync
 	- consider using a CRON job for the server to do stuff and transfer from a computer to another
 1. [Mackup](https://github.com/lra/mackup "Mackup on GitHub") setup
 2. Configure [shallow-backup](https://github.com/alichtman/shallow-backup "shallow-backup on MacOS")
 3. Integrate audios, albums and images in log/daily Zettelkasten system (unique images and audios links to be opened)
+1. a jekyll-backlinks repository (for the Liquid thing) as a submodule of tommi.space
 1. [Reset MacBook Pro](https://www.wired.com/story/how-to-factory-reset-mac-windows-chromebook "Factory reset MacOS")
 4. Defining a threat model
 1. https://searx.devol.it/